-AUT is ranked first in New Zealand by Times Higher Education for the number of times our research is cited globally.
-Our research benefits all New Zealanders and addresses issues facing the environment and society.
-Our current research projects range from Aotearoa New Zealand to the Pacific and all around the world.
-Our discoveries are widely used, both in New Zealand and around the world.
-Our research also feeds back into the classroom, and students can contribute to and learn from these research discoveries.
+Our research is focused on real-world impact, and we're proud of our reputation as a leading research university.
+As an AUT student you could learn from globally renowned researchers who are experts in architecture, spatial and interior design, or the built environment.
+Our current research projects range from Aotearoa New Zealand to the Pacific and all around the world, and our discoveries are widely used in New Zealand and the world.
+Our research often feeds back into the classroom, and as a student you may even be able to contribute to these research discoveries.